Escherichia Coli Infections Clinical Presentation

 Patients with E coli UTI present with a wide spectrum of symptoms, ranging from asymptomatic cystitis to pyelonephritis/perinephric abscess.

-Uncomplicated E coli acute cystitis may manifest as low-grade fever, dysuria, and increased urinary frequency.
+Uncomplicated E coli acute cystitis may manifest as suprapubic pain, dysuria, and increased urinary frequency.
+Fever may be present but is suggestive of a developing complicated UTI or pyelonephritis.

-Acute pyelonephritis manifests as high-grade fever (>102°F) and costovertebral tenderness.
+Acute pyelonephritis generally manifests with nausea, fever, and costovertebral tenderness.

-Acute prostatitis manifests as a sudden onset of fever and chills with perineal and low back pain.
+Acute prostatitis manifests as a sudden onset of fever and chills with perineal pain, and the individual may have concurrent low back pain.

-Perinephric abscess may manifest as a bulging flank mass.
+Perinephric abscess may manifest as a bulging flank mass (citation, Medscape; inferior pole).
 GI symptoms such as nausea and vomiting are more likely in elderly persons.
 Patients with bacteremia secondary to an obstructed urinary catheter may present with decreased urine output.

 Prostatic abscess can occur as a complication of acute prostatitis, notably in patients with diabetes mellitus, and should be considered in patients with acute prostatitis or UTI that is not improving with adequate antimicrobial therapy.